langchain-ai/langchain/SECURITY.md

   case basis, but likely will not be eligible for a bounty as the code is already documented with guidelines for developers that should be followed for making their application secure.
-- Any LangSmith related repositories or APIs see below.
+- Any LangSmith related repositories or APIs (see [Reporting LangSmith Vulnerabilities](#reporting-langsmith-vulnerabilities)).

 ## Reporting LangSmith Vulnerabilities